Fix cURL Error 28 Timeout in WordPress

 cURL Error 28

-Dealing with the “cURL error 28: Connection timed out” on your WordPress site can be frustrating.
+Dealing with "cURL error 28: Connection timed out" on your WordPress site can be frustrating.
 This error occurs when a request from your site takes too long to receive a response, resulting in a timeout.
-This can lead to your website slowing down and negatively impacting the user experience.
+It can slow your website and negatively impact the user experience.

 What is cURL Error 28?

 cURL is a software utility WordPress uses to transfer data using various protocols.
-The “cURL error 28: Connection timed out after X milliseconds” occurs when a cURL request fails to complete within the specified timeout period.
-This error indicates that the server couldn’t respond quickly, leading to a timeout.
+The "cURL error 28: Connection timed out after X milliseconds" occurs when a cURL request fails to complete within the specified timeout period.
+This error indicates that the server couldn’t respond quickly enough, leading to a timeout.

 What is cURL Error 28 and how it works